-If you have four-wheel drive, your vehicle will be free to roll -- even if your shift lever is in PARK (P) -- if your transfer case is in NEUTRAL (N).
-So, be sure the transfer case is in a drive gear, two-wheel high (2H) or four-wheel high (4H) or four-wheel low (4L) -- not in NEUTRAL (N).
 See "Shifting Into PARK (P)" in the Index.
+If you have four-wheel drive, your vehicle will be free to roll -- even if your shift lever is in PARK (P) -- if your transfer case is in NEUTRAL.
+So, be sure the transfer case is in a drive gear -- not in NEUTRAL.
+See "Four-Wheel Drive (Automatic Transfer Case)" in the Index.
 If you're pulling a trailer, see "Towing a Trailer" in the Index.
+Ensure the shift lever is fully in PARK (P) before starting the engine.
+Your vehicle has a Brake-Transmission Shift Interlock (BTSI).
+You have to fully apply your regular brakes before you can shift from PARK (P) when the ignition key is in RUN.
+If you cannot shift out of PARK (P), ease pressure on the shift lever -- push the shift lever all the way into PARK (P) (press the button in on the console shift lever) as you maintain brake application.
+Then move the shift lever into the gear you wish.
+See "Shifting Out of PARK (P)" in the Index.

 REVERSE (R): Use this gear to back up.